 Think about it.
 The semen of a sexually feeble dog in California can unknowingly be inseminated into an unbreedable bitch in New York.

 We plan to C-section a bitch because we love her and value her exceptional qualities or breed type.
 In many breeds, the dam isn’t given a chance to deliver her litter.
 While the resulting litter may be a huge asset to the breeder, even to the breed itself, we must analyze the overall benefit to the future of the domestic canine.
-Could the litter have been created or would that breed survive without human intervention?
+Could that litter have been created or would that breed survive without human intervention?
 Are there any dogs of that breed which can and do reproduce naturally?
-Outcross!
+Then Outcross!

 Reproductive Study Summary